 It is true that Australia is home to several venomous spiders and a large percentage of the world’s most deadly snakes, however these insects and reptiles account for only a minuscule percentage of call outs to pest controllers in Brisbane.
-The actual majority of calls are taken for the more common and generally less intimidating bugs and animals such as possums, rats, mice, cockroaches, and ants.
+The actual majority of calls are taken for the more common and generally less dangerous bugs and animals such as termites, possums, rats, mice, cockroaches, and ants.

 This theme is congruent throughout the majority of Australia, not just in suburban SEQ.
 With Australia’s mix of nature, suburban, urban, commercial and industrial areas, pests here need removing across a variety of environments.
 Generally however it is the same sort of elements e.g. accessible foodstuffs, moist environments etc. that encourage unwanted nasties to take up residence in the first place.
 This is regardless of whether it is in a suburban dwelling, a restaurant, a commercial warehouse, or an office block.

 We have put together a short list of the most common Australian critters for your reference below.
 These pests are listed in no particular order and the information given is purely for general knowledge.
 If you have a problem with any of the creatures listed below or even any that aren’t please get in contact with us to find out how we can help on 1300 442 978!

 Spiders renowned for being ugly and intimidating not just in Australia but throughout the entire world.
 Many species are venomous however very few contain enough toxin to actually kill a fully grown human.
 Not a single human has died from a spider bite in Australia since 1979.
 This is largely due to the introduction of anti-venom.
 Despite this, spiders are still extremely common here and some can be a particular nuisance.